Shenugayana/ECommerceWebApp/README.md

 - Place orders for selected products.
 - Admin users can manage users and perform administrative tasks from the admin panel.
 - Update your account details and view your order history.

+## Setup

+1. Clone this repository to your local machine.
+2. Install the required dependencies using NuGet Package Manager.
+3. Configure the database connection in the `appsettings.json` file by updating the `ConnectionStrings` section.
+4. Run database migrations to create the database schema: `dotnet ef database update`.
+5. Build and run the application: `dotnet run`.

+## Technologies Used

+- ASP.NET Core MVC: Handling web requests and rendering views.
+- Entity Framework Core: Managing the database schema and data access.
+- Razor Pages: Creating dynamic web pages with server-side rendering.
+- Bootstrap: Styling the user interface for responsiveness.
+- Session Management: Managing user sessions and cart contents.
+- File Uploads: Uploading and managing product images.
+- Role-Based Authorization: Implementing access control for different user roles.

+Happy coding!